opentok/opentok-android-sdk-samples/OpenTokSamples/7.Multiparty-ConstraintLayout/README.md

 }
 ```

-Once we have all our constraints added to the `ConstraintSet`, we will apply them to the ConstraintLayout itself.
-We do that using this code:
+Once all constraints are added to the `ConstraintSet`, we apply them to the ConstraintLayout:

 ```java
 public void applyToLayout(ConstraintLayout layout, boolean animated) {